 In Stockton's MSW program, students who receive a grade of C- or below in any class are subject to repeat the class and will be required to draft a Remedial Plan to be approved by the program.
 This Remedial Plan should be in writing and should outline the specific steps that the student will take to improve his/her academic performance and/or raise their grade in any class(es) which need repeating.
-For students who receive a C- or below in a course, repeat that course, and receive a C- or below on the second attempt, the further consequences will be determined based on the student's cumulative GPA.
+For students who receive a C- or below in a course, repeat that course, and receive a C- or below on the second attempt, further consequences will be determined based on the student's cumulative GPA.

 While drafting the Remedial Plan, the student should consult the professor who taught the course where the low grade was earned, and the professor will either sign the draft of the Remedial Plan or suggest changes.
-When the Remedial Plan is finalized, the student and the professor will sign the plan, and the student will give a copy of the signed document to the MSW Program Chair and the preceptor.
+When the Remedial Plan is finalized, the student and the professor will sign the plan, and the student will give a copy of the signed document to the MSW Program Chair, and their preceptor.
+The Program Chair will present it to the program for approval.
 The student will not be able to register for additional classes until this Remedial Plan is in place.
-If a student has already pre-registered for a course(s) (e.g., summer school), the graduate school has the right to remove the student from the class(es) until the Remedial Plan is approved.
+If a student has already pre-registered for a course(s) (e.g., summer session), graduate program has the right to remove the student from the class(es) until the Remedial Plan is approved.
 It is therefore advised that the student begin working on the Remedial Plan with their instructor soon after grades are posted.

 Students who fail the practicum education experience (receive a grade of NC) are required to repeat the class and develop a remedial plan as well.
 Such students may not advance in the Program's core courses until the practicum education course has been satisfactorily completed.
+The practicum education courses are co-requisites with the respective Practice courses, and both will need to be repeated in tandem.